xuankimtran/docs-1/pages/katalon-analytics/docs/kt_invite_user_org.md

 > Notes:
 >
-> After removing, the users cannot log in to your organization anymore.
-You still keep the data the users have performed in your organization and you can invite them back to your organization anytime.
+> * The users cannot log in to your organization after being removed.
+> * You still keep the data the users have performed in your organization and you can invite them back to your organization anytime.

 ### Change Users' role

-add role permisson doc
+In an organization, different roles have different permissions.
+See: [Roles and permissions](https://docs.katalon.com/katalon-analytics/docs/testops-roles-privileges.html)

 As an Owner or Admin, you can change the role of an existing member by following these steps: